 3.2.4.
 Rationale and justification for why the tuition rate adjustment is necessary, including reference to the institution’s efforts to fund the proposed uses with existing resources, through internal reallocation, or institutional efficiencies;

 3.2.5.
 Documentation which shows support from the Board of Trustees; and

 3.2.6.
 Documentation which shows students were advised of proposed tuition rates through Truth-in-tuition Hearings and Student Body Leadership Councils.

 3.3.
 The Board shall include its projected tuition rates in its unified budget proposal to the Legislature.

 3.4.
-In the first Board of Regents meeting following the legislative session, the Board shall vote on final proposed tuition adjustments, if any.
+In the first Board of Higher Education meeting following the legislative session, the Board shall vote on final proposed tuition adjustments, if any.

 3.5.
 Tuition changes approved by the Board take effect for the subsequent semester.